 High-Speed Train Travel From Paris – To France & The Rest Of Europe

 All of France is connected by a high-speed rail network and numerous regional train systems.
 There are more than 20,000 miles of track; each day 14,000 trains run.
 Considering that France is just slightly larger than California, this means you are never too far from anywhere!
 The Atlantic Coast, Provence, and the Cote d'Azur are just a hop, skip, and train away from Paris using the highly-sophisticated French railway system.
-And now it's become amazingly easy to buy train tickets online.
+And it's amazingly easy to buy train tickets online.

 Provence – Tout de Suite